shreeya20desai/An-Automated-System-For-Local-GPs/README.md

 - One to one chat: Due shortage of Doctor/Nurse, if incase there's a follow-up required for a specific patient or a patient requires immediate attention the chat feature can be leverage.
 - Feedback: The patient could provide a feedback to the Doctor/Nurse with regards to the consulatation provided.
-- Email Confirmation: Once the appoinment is booked, an email Confirmation will be sent to the patient.
+- Email Confirmation: Once the appointment is booked, an email Confirmation will be sent to the patient.

 ## Information about this repository